Smilovy Hory

 Smilovy Hory is a municipality and village in Tábor District in the South Bohemian Region of the Czech Republic.
-It has about 300 inhabitants.
+It has about 400 inhabitants.

 Smilovy Hory lies approximately 21 km north-east of Tábor, 69 km north-east of České Budějovice, and 70 km south-east of Prague.

-Administrative parts
+Administrative division

-Villages of Františkov, Malý Ježov, Obrátice, Radostovice, Stojslavice and Velký Ježov are administrative parts of Smilovy Hory.
+Smilovy Hory consists of seven municipal parts (in brackets population according to the 2021 census):